 Visit Northern Vietnam

-Venturing up into the hills north-west of Hanoi will feel like entering an entirely different world with lush green valleys, cut open by rice paddies and framed by the misty peaks of mountain ranges, home to many of Vietnam's surviving minority tribes.
+Northern Vietnam is, in itself, a microcosm of the entire country itself.
+From the exciting capital Hanoi and magical Halong Bay to the rugged limestone hills around Sapa, Mai Chau and Ha Giang, this area is unmatched in terms of its verdant scenery and breathtaking beauty.
+Venturing up into the hills north-west of Hanoi feels like entering an entirely different world with lush green valleys of Pu Luong Nature Reserve, cut open by rice paddies and framed by the misty peaks of mountain ranges, home to many of Vietnam's surviving minority tribes.

 Top itineraries in Northern Vietnam